qaharmdz/gubug/README.md

 - Silex have awesome group of provider, should we _stole_ it? :innocent:

 #### Unfeatures
-- No library: database, image, asset, mail
+- No library: database, image, asset, mail, cache